shu8/cap-editor/docs/security.md

 At the highest level, there are three roles:

 1. Administrator

    Admins can perform any action under their respective AAs.

 2. Composer

-   Composers can edit any non-published alert, create new draft alerts, but cannot publish any alert.
+   Composers can create and edit any draft alert, but cannot publish any alert.

 3. Approver

-   Approvers can edit/create and publish any draft alert.
+   Approvers can create, edit, and publish any draft alert.

 A user can have one or more roles, however there is largely a hierarchy in these roles.